CordeiroAndre/ContraProfileWebsite/README.md

 ![](https://github.com/CordeiroAndre/cordeiroandre.github.io/blob/main/Blob/Demo.gif)

 ## How to use it?
-Everything you need to change is inside the **Content/content.json**.
+First you will need to clone this repository, everything you need to change is inside the **Content/content.json**.
 > Don't know what is a JSON? no problem, [this link](https://developers.squarespace.com/what-is-json) should get you covered!

 You can also use *Spline* to create your own 3D model /Scene.
 After you finished creating, click: